The Human Amalgam of Mind, Body and Spirit

 1 Thessalonians 4:15

-The Significance of the Mind back to top
+The Significance of the Mind

 12 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 2 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.